 If you have concerns about how to pay for long-term care without wiping out your nest egg, talk with The Karp Law Firm’s attorneys.
 All of our lawyers are V.A.-accredited and can advise you about V.A.
 Aid and Attendance benefits, as well as possible Medicaid benefits.
 Do not think it is too late to explore your options: Even if your loved one is already receiving long-term care, we might be able to help you secure financial assistance.
 To schedule an appointment to explore your options, call our office at (561) 625-1100.
 You can also download a booklet about VA benefits here.

-Effective December 1, 2022, veterans pension rates changed to reflect the cost of living increase.
+Pension Rates: Effective December 1, 2022, veterans pension rates changed to reflect the cost of living increase.
+See the chart below:

 |VETERANS FAMILY SITUATION||MAXIMUM MONTHLY PENSION||MAXIMUM PENSION WITH AID AND ATTENDANCE|